TheLogicMaster/switch-gdx/README.md

 ### UWP
 The UWP task opens Visual Studio, where the project settings need to be adjusted for the signing certificate and remote deployment options for running on an Xbox console in devkit mode.
-Running a debug build should be as simple as building the project and running it, though it likely needs to be rebuilt to for the assets to be copied over.
+Running a debug build should be as simple as building the project and running it.
+There's a bug where the UWP project needs to be manually rebuilt to for the assets to be copied over into the UWP build directory.
 The first time the task is run will be quite slow, as it needs to install the VCPKG dependencies into `<home_dir>/.SwitchGDX`.
 If this first task gets interrupted before finishing, deleting the vcpkg directory and trying again may be necessary.
+Currently, for Release builds to link successfully, the debug runtime library (/MDd) needs to be used.

 ## Debugging
 The project can be debugged as a normal C++ project with your IDE of choice.
 CLion works out of the box with